-Body worn cameras
+Body worn video cameras

-The use of body worn cameras is to become compulsory for enforcement agents, with the Ministry of Justice looking to implement this reform as soon as possible.
+The use of body worn video cameras is to become compulsory for enforcement agents, with the Ministry of Justice looking to implement this reform as soon as possible.

 Protection of debtors and enforcement agents

 At Excel, we are 100% behind this reform and were among the first agencies to deploy them to all our enforcement agents in 2012.
-The use of body worn cameras protects both debtors and enforcement agents and we believe that wearing body worn cameras is in the best interests of all involved.
+The use of body worn video cameras protects both debtors and enforcement agents and we believe that wearing body worn video cameras is in the best interests of all involved.
 This resonates with the opinion held by the Justice Committee, which stated, “This would protect both the agent and debtor and help make it easier to investigate complaints”.

-The Local Government and Social Care Ombudsman’s evidence stated that they had not found fault in any case where the enforcement agent was wearing a body worn camera.
+The Local Government and Social Care Ombudsman’s evidence stated that they had not found fault in any case where the enforcement agent was wearing a body worn video camera.
 The LGSCO also added; “The availability of body-worn video camera evidence means we can make a firm ruling on complaints about the behaviour of the bailiffs, as opposed to relying on the unsupported statements of the parties involved.”

 Greater security for all involved